Scouring Nature for the Building Blocks of Biomedical Condensates

 7/21/23 Pratt School of Engineering

-Cross-campus collaboration seeks to discover naturally occurring biological condensates, like drops of oil forming in water, to engineer new therapeutics
+At Duke, a cross-campus collaboration seeks to discover naturally occurring biological condensates, like drops of oil forming in water, to engineer new therapeutics

 An orange liquid with lots of various sized circles floating within